dineshkummarc/Resume-1/Resume.md

 `960px / 16px = 60em` so we set a `max-width` onto the top level element to be `60em` wide.

-**Remember**: when setting percentages you'll need to move the decimal point over two places in the right.
+**Remember**: when setting percentages you'll need to move the decimal point over two places to the right.
 So for example if your calculation results in `0.7085` then the percentage value would be `70.85%`.

 **CSS3**